mwchben/dsa-js/readme.md

 testRegex.test(testStr);
 `

-The test method here returns true.
+The test method here returns true.You can also extract the actual matches you found with the .match() method.
+Note that the .match syntax is the "opposite" of the .test method as:

+`
+'string'.match(/regex/);
+/regex/.test('string');
+`

+`
+let ourStr = "Regular expressions";
+let ourRegex = /expressions/;
+ourStr.match(ourRegex);
+`

+Here match would return ["expressions"].